Bowtie-free graphs have a Ramsey lift: Introduction

 \section{Introduction}

-A {\em bowtie} graph (this poetic name seems to be first used in \cite{Ringeisen1985}, see also \cite{Komjath1999}, {\em butterfly graph} or {\em hourglass graph} are other names used) is formed by two triangles intersecting in a single vertex, see Figure~\ref{fig:bowtie}.
-We denote by $\B$ the class of all (countable) graphs not containing a bowtie as a (not necessarily induced) subgraph.
-The class $\B$ seem to be a rather special and perhaps ``unimportant'' class.
-However, it appears that it plays a key role in the context of model theory in the area related to universality and homogeneity.
-Here is a brief history: The story starts with a (somewhat surprising) result of Komj\' ath \cite{Komjath1999} that the class $\B$ contains a {\em universal graph}, i.e. there exists a (countably infinite) graph $U$ in $\B$ such that any other (whether finite or countably infinite) graph $G$ in $\B$ has an embedding into $U$.
-In the other words $G$ is isomorphic to an {\em induced} subgraph of $U$.
-This particular example generated an intensive research (see e.g. \cite{Cherlin1999,Cherlin2011}).
-Note that the problem of characterising universal graphs seem to be far from being solved even in the following simple case: Given a finite set of finite graphs $\F$, denote by $\Forb_M(\F)$ the class of all countable graphs which do not contain any $F\in \F$ as a (not necessarily induced) subgraph.
-For which $\F$ has the class $\Forb_M(\F)$ universal graph? ($M$ stands for monomorphism.)
-The answer is positive for the bowtie graph while the answer is negative for the rectangle $C_4$.
-It is not even known whether this question, for a general finite $\F$, is decidable,~\cite{Cherlin2011}.
+A {\em bowtie} graph\footnote{This poetic name seems to be first used in \cite{Ringeisen1985}, see also \cite{Komjath1999}, {\em butterfly graph} or {\em hourglass graph} are other names used; it is ``\textbackslash bowtie'' in TeX and sign for ``natural join'' in databases.
+Interestingly, bowtie appears in~\cite{Graham1990}} is formed by two triangles intersecting in a single vertex (see Figure~\ref{fig:bowtie}).
+We denote by $\B$ the class of all finite graphs not containing a bowtie as a (not necessarily induced) subgraph.
+The class $\B$ seems to be a rather special class.
+However, it appears that it plays a key role in the context of both Ramsey theory and model theory in the area related to universality and homogeneity.
+It is the interplay of these two fields which makes this example interesting and important.
+We briefly explain both sides and their interplay in this introduction and in Section~\ref{remarks}.

-The problem was recast in the model theory setting by Cherlin et al. \cite{Cherlin1999}.
-They narrowed the search for universal graphs to more structured ultrahomogeneous and $\omega$-categorical graphs (and structures).
-In \cite{Cherlin1999} they provided a structural characterisation of $\omega$-categorical universal structures: There is an $\omega$-categorical universal graph in $\Forb_M(\F)$ if and only if the class of existentially complete graphs in $\Forb_M(\F)$ has a locally finite algebraic closure.
-And bowtie-free graphs fall in this category.

-An important class of this type is when $\F$ is a finite set of connected graphs (or relational structures) which is closed on homomorphic images.
-Classes $\Forb_M(\F)$ correspond to the trivial algebraic closure.
-We equivalently refer to these classes by $\Forb_H(\F)$ where $\F$ is a finite set of finite connected structures and $\Forb_H(\F)$ denote the class of all structures not containing a homomorphic image of any $F\in \F$.

-The bowtie-free graphs have a non-trivial algebraic closure and present in this sense the first non-trivial case (with a non-strong amalgamation) that was studied intensively.
-In a sense this obscurely looking example was (and is) a key case for further development (see e.g. \cite{Ackerman2012,Cherlin2007,Cherlin2011}).